roman-milk/roman-milk.github.io/mom-submission.md

  I couldn't believe I was fucking Breanna, I couldn't believe how everything had changed in just two days.
 The buzzing in my own cunt was also quite thrilling as it was a constant tease.
 Not enough to get me off, but enough to keep it in a constant state of arousal, a perpetual state of tease.

  Breanna's moans echoed throughout my room, increasing with each deep thrust.
 Eventually the moans became whimpers as her orgasm continued to build and she demanded, "Harder Sarah, fuck me harder."
-Report_Story #7